 With no annual or monthly fees and an extensive list of national and local partners, the Neo Card is certainly enticing.
 However, many of its partners are for food and transportation, so this card excels if you regularly eat out, order takeout, and/or spend money on gas and rideshare programs.
 You can also download the Neo app without signing up, to check what local partners are in your area to see if it’s worth applying for.

 If you want more consistent cash back on major spending categories, a no-fee card like the Tangerine Money-Back Credit Card is a better choice.
 It’s also worth noting that while Neo Financial has a competitive high-interest savings account, it lacks many regular banking features you get with many other credit card providers.
 This means losing access to services like investing, mortgages, and even smaller perks like paper cheques.

-That said, your Neo Card can be incredibly lucrative, especially with a 6% cash back average if you shop at partners under the Ultra plan.
+That said, your Neo Card can be incredibly lucrative, especially if you shop at partners.
 However, if you can’t shop regularly at Neo Partners, it’s not the best rewards credit card out there.